 UndocuScholar Resource Connection

-The ARC UndocuScholar Resource Connection empowers students, staff, faculty, and community members who are undocumented, of mixed-status family or allies by supporting their academic, personal, and professional goals.
+The UndocuScholar Resource Connection empowers students, staff, faculty, and community members who are undocumented, of mixed-status family, or allies, to reach their academic, personal, and professional goals.

 U.N.I.T.E. creates collective spaces in which student, staff, faculty, and administrators share lived realities, stories, and histories as equity education for the campus community.